 IWRM strives to work towards the Triple E bottom line.
 Thirteen change areas have been identified.
 Many water conflicts are the result of economically inefficient, socially inequitable, and environmentally unsustainable policies and practices – many are the result of undemocratic decision-making structures.
 How then to move forward?
 This module highlights a dozen key issues for water managers to consider when dealing both with resource use disputes and resource management plans.

-5.2 Key issues
+5.2 Key Issues

 Conflict